aarjun94/github.io/README.md

 - Mapping LCA of battery value chain, and system boundaries from raw material aquisition to battery manufacturing

 ### University of Michigan (_August 2021 to Present_)
+- Facilitated SI 618 and SI 370: Data Analysis and Manipulation, guiding students in mastering complex data analysis techniques using Python and SQL, and fostering practical skills in data manipulation, visualization, and interpretation to solve real-world problems.
+Actively engaged in curriculum development, leading interactive sessions, and providing personalized feedback and support to enhance student learning outcomes.

 ### COTA Healthcare (_June 2022 to August 2022_)
 ### Michigan Medicine (_November 2021 to August 2022_)
 ### AssureCare LLC (_January 2021 to July 2021_)